mindsandthings/Obsidian_Repo/1. Projects/p - transfer pnwasi listserv/Steps to transfer pnwasi listserv.md

 1. Transfer the list.
 This will involve cutting-and-pasting names and email addresses from the current list into a text file and reformatting them so that when I paste them into Google Groups' direct add box, it adds them correctly.
 I can do the cutting/pasting/reformatting.
 If you have time, it would be great if you could look it over when I'm done and doublecheck that I pasted the right name in next to each email address.
+2. archive any new 2022 emails after Nov 20

-2. Do something to the old mailing list so people can't send to it anymore (and ideally get a bounce message saying "hey, use the other list").
+3. Do something to the old mailing list so people can't send to it anymore (and ideally get a bounce message saying "hey, use the other list").
 	1. find out waht this is
 	2. figure out what to do about archives
 	3. Edit the old signup page: I poked around in the admin interface and we can actually edit that page directly to remove the signup option and add a link to the Google Group (under "Edit the public HTML pages and text files" -> "General list information page").